1. FORMATION AND ACCEPTANCE

 1.3 Exclusion of Customer Terms (“Battle of Forms”)

-Any terms or conditions contained in Customer purchase orders, supplier portals, or other Customer documentation are expressly rejected and will in no event supersede, modify or supplement the terms and conditions of this Agreement.
-No such document shall be binding on Terna or have any legal effect, unless and only to the extent expressly agreed in writing by an authorized representative of Terna.
+Any terms or conditions contained in Customer purchase orders, supplier portals, procurement platforms or other Customer documentation are expressly rejected and will not supersede, modify or supplement this Agreement, the applicable Order Form or any TERNA terms incorporated by reference.
+No such Customer document shall be binding on Terna or have any legal effect, unless and only to the extent expressly agreed in writing by an authorized representative of Terna.

 2. DEFINITIONS